chrismetcalf/chrismetcalf.net/index.md

 Now I get to serve the community I'm most passionate about - our network of civic developers - as our _Director of Developer Experience_.
 I create technical content, developer tools like API Foundry and our collection of libraries, SDKs, and developer samples.
 I've organized, mentored at, and judged dozens of [civic hackathons](https://en.wikipedia.org/wiki/Hackathon#For_a_cause_or_purpose), and spoken about open data and APIs at conferences like [API Days Paris](http://www.apidays.io/), the [API Strategy & Practice](http://apistrat.com/) series, and the [International Open Government Data Conference](http://blogs.worldbank.org/opendata/join-the-international-open-government-data-conference-live-this-week-iogdc).

-Outside of work, I occupies mself with sailboat racing, photography, and dabbling in numerous personal projects.
+Outside of work, I occupy myself with sailboat racing, photography, and dabbling in numerous personal projects.
 I live in Seattle with my awesome (and understanding) wife, [kick ass dog](http://facebook.com/maggiedawg), and a couple of curmudgeonly cats.

 <h3><a href="/posts/">Recent Posts</a></h3>
 <div class="index">